finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Deck Editor: Edit Deck List in the Deck Save Menu
 - Cards: Support multiple card backs
 - Cards: Support more than 1 card face (DFC)
+- Play Mode: E: Move card to zone or stack
 - Play Mode: Add submenu to control position, rotation, and zoom of playmat
 - Play Mode: Let cards stay in their location when dropped on card scroll areas
 - Play Mode: Support multiple playmats